Friends of Scouting

 - Platinum - $1,000,000 Minimum Gift Commitment

 - Silver - $250,000 Minimum Gift Commitment

 The early founders of the BSA had vision and commitment to make Scouting the number one youth organization in the world.
 In that spirit, we honor the modern-day visionaries who qualify for the Founders Circle in their commitment to perpetuate the visions and beliefs of those founders.
 To learn more, or to contribute, please contact Dave Trehey at (320) 251-3930 ext.
 101.

-The 37th Annual BSA Lawn Social will be held July 25, 2013, hosted by The Bernick Family of Sartell.
+The 38th Annual Lawn Social will be held on July 10, 2014, hosted by The Bernick Family.
 Please check back later for more details.

-Please check back next year for information on our 2013 Shoot Out for Scouts!
+Please check back later for information on our 2014 Shoot Out for Scouts!